 So, if you have never heard about paint & sip events, they are social or private parties, where you sit with other art enthusiasts and paint something beautiful while sipping a glass (or two :)) of good wine, Prosecco, or something else.
 Honestly, between you and me, magic happens when some drinks are involved in the painting process.

-The parties are normally led by an artist-instructor who shows you step by step how to paint a particular painting and gives you personal tips on how to make your masterpiece the way you want it to be.
+The parties are normally led by an artist-instructor and art enthusiasts who show you step by step how to paint a particular painting and gives you personal tips on how to make your masterpiece the way you want it to be.

 So, the most common mediums for painting are acrylic, watercolour and oil.
 At Merriment Atelier, we mainly use acrylic for our social paint parties, however, for some private events like hen parties, birthday parties or team buildings, we sometimes have a little twist and we paint in different ways.
 Click here to check out the different classes offered by Merriment Atelier!